dariofavaron/TaskFlowAI/docs/AppSpecs.md

 - **Notion:** Acts as a dynamic knowledge base.
 - **OpenAI:** Source of the Large Language Model.
 - **Database System**: MongoDB, for task storage and knowledge.
+- **Virtual Development Environment**: GitHub Codespaces, chosen for its simplicity and integration with GitHub, aligning with our current development needs and future plans for Docker containerization.
+- **Deployment**: Docker package

 ## Future Features